LemScoot/Brainstorming/README.md

 # Programming Proposal 1
 A description of the project.
+Put Detail

 ## GUI Mockup #1 (Start)